tiny8877/okta.github.io/_source/_posts/2019-02-19-add-social-login-to-spring-boot.md

  - Okta application client ID
  - Okta application client secret
  - Your Okta URL.
 Something like: `https://dev-123456.okta.com`
- - Your custom domain.
-Mine is: `okta.andrewcarterhughes.com`

-The `access-token-uri` and `user-info-uri` should contain your Okta URL.
-The `user-authorization-uri` needs to be your custom domain.
+The `access-token-uri`, `user-authorization-uri`, and `user-info-uri` should contain your Okta URL.
+In the next section, you'll update `user-authorization-uri` to use your custom domain, but for the moment, you can use your Okta URL.

 For example, my `application.yml` looks as follows: